Hans Raj Khanna: Honours and tributes

-The government of India honored him with the Padma Vibhushan, India's second-highest civilian award, in 1999.
+The Government of India honored him with the Padma Vibhushan, India's second-highest civilian award, in 1999.

 He has been awarded honorary Doctor of Law degrees by numerous universities, including Faculty of Law, University of Delhi, National Law School of India University, Government Law College, Mumbai, University of Calcutta and his alma mater Panjab University.

 On the occasion of his 90th birthday, the Supreme Court Bar Association presented him with a plaque conferring upon him the title of "Living Legend of Law".

 Two sets of lectures are held in Justice Khanna's honor.

 A series of lectures were organized by Justice Khanna's family for some years after his death but were subsequently discontinued.
 They were presided over by Soli Sorabjee, who was a very close friend of Justice Khanna's.

 The first lecture was delivered by Justice M.N.
 Venkatachaliah, on the topic "The Constitutional World of Justice Khanna".
 In 2010, the speaker was K.K.
 Venugopal.
 The third installment in 2011 was delivered by Justice Santosh Hegde.
 In 2012, the last in this succession of lectures, the H.R.
 Khanna Centennial Memorial Lecture was held – the speakers of which were Justice J.S.
 Verma and B G Verghese.

 The KIIT Law School also holds an H.R.
 Khanna Memorial Lecture.
 The first one was delivered by Gopal Subramaniam, in 2011 on the topic "Legal and Political Processes in Modern Indian Democracy".
 It was presided over by Justice Ranganath Misra.
 The same lecture for the year 2012 was delivered by Justice Dipak Misra.

 International Journal of Law & Management Studies holds an Essay Competition in honor of Justice Khanna called the IJLMS Justice H.R.
 Khanna Memorial Essay Competition in May annually.
 The First Edition of this competition was held in association with IPMarkets, Hyderabad.

+Personal life and family

+Khanna was married to Uma Mehra.
+He and Uma had three sons and one daughter.
+Khanna died on 25 February 2008, at the age of 95.
+His brother, Dev Raj, was a judge of the Delhi High Court.
+His nephew and the son of his brother Dev Raj, Sanjiv Khanna, served as the Chief Justice of India from November 2024 to May 2025.